Darell-T/StatJunkieV2/README.md

 - Protected routes with Next.js middleware
 - Secure session management via Supabase Auth

+## 🚢 Deployment

+### Deploy to Vercel (Recommended)

+1. Push your code to GitHub
+2. Import your repository in [Vercel](https://vercel.com/new)
+3. Configure environment variables in Vercel project settings
+4. Deploy!

+**Note:** The application will automatically redeploy on every push to your main branch.

 ### Configure Cron Jobs

 The app uses Vercel Cron Jobs to update scores.
 Ensure `vercel.json` is configured: